Some hyperbolicity revisited and robust transitivity: Proof of Theorem

 To end the proof of the theorem, we are going to change the indexes of the fixed points $p_0$ and $p_1$, and to put a complex eigenvalue in $p_2$.
 First take the two matrixes $B_0$ and $B_1$ given by:

-Then for $\eta$ sufficiently small we have that the matrixes $B_0$ and $B_1$ are $\e$ close to $D(f_1)_{p_0}$ and $D(f_1)_{p_1}$ respectively.
+Then for $\eta$ sufficiently small we have that the matrices $B_0$ and $B_1$ are $\e$ close to $D(f_1)_{p_0}$ and $D(f_1)_{p_1}$ respectively.
 Now in order to mix the two center subbundles, take the matrix $B_2$ with the form:

 where $a\pm ib$ are the complex eigenvalues of $B_2$.
 It is possible to take $a$ and $b$ such that $a$ is close to 1, $b$ is close to 0 (the modulus of $a\pm ib$ can be smaller, bigger or equal to 1 for our purposes).
 For suitable values of $a$ and $b$ we can assure that $B_2$ is $\e$ close to $D(f_1)_{p_2}$.
 Then by Franks Lemma \cite{Fr1}, there is a diffeomorphism $f\in \cU_1$ such that: \begin{itemize} \item $f(x)=f_1(x)$ for every $x\in (U_0 \cup U_1 \cup U_2)^c$. \item $f(p_j)=f_1(p_j)=p_j$ for $j=0,1,2$. \item $Df_{p_j}=B_j$ for $j=0,1,2$. \end{itemize} In particular $index(p_0)=3$ and $index(p_1)=1$ (recall that $index(p_3)=2$).
 Since $Df_{p_2}$ has a center complex eigenvalue, the center bundle of $f$ can not be decomposed into two 1-dimensional subbundles.
 To sum up, the map $f:\T^4 \to \T^4$ is a $C^1$ robustly transitive derived from Anosov diffeomorphism, and verifies all the properties of Theorem \ref{teoejemixed}.